-Perhaps the first thing to do is to review previous years’ water usage during the cold weather months, and consider how any changes in the past year will affect the usage this year.
+Perhaps the first thing to do is to review previous years’ water usage during the cold weather months and consider how any changes in the past year will affect the usage this year.
 This may even involve some consultation with local industries or other heavy users to determine if they anticipate any changes to their usage.

-Before the cold weather really sets in, and periodically (weekly or bi-weekly at a minimum) after that, ensure the vent and overflow pipe are clear of debris, and their screens are not frosted over.
-If the vent screen is frosting over, and you don’t have a pressure-vacuum/frost-proof vent, the roof can actually be sucked in during rapid draw-down of the water level.
+Before the cold weather sets in, and periodically (weekly or bi-weekly at a minimum) after that, ensure the vent and overflow pipe are clear of debris, and their screens are not frosted over.
+If the vent screen is frosting over, and you don’t have a pressure-vacuum/frost-proof vent, the roof can be sucked in during rapid draw-down of the water level.
 Even with the pressure vacuum relief style vent, periodic checks will help to ensure that it is working properly, and enable a timely reset if it does not automatically reset itself.

 Another check to perform, at least before the weather begins freezing consistently, is to check the insulation on the inlet pipe to ensure there are no gaps, and that it has not been saturated by leakage or condensation.
-Leaks, if found, should obviously be fixed immediately.
-Gaps in and saturation of the insulation rob it of most of its R-value, and may require partial or complete replacement as soon as possible.
+Leaks, if found, should be fixed immediately.
+Gaps in and saturation of the insulation rob it of most of its R-value and may require partial or complete replacement as soon as possible.

-For those systems containing other systems, such as heat tape, recirculating pipes and pumps, bubblers, aeration systems, mixers and other water agitators, additional checks are in order.
+For those systems containing other systems, such as heat tape, recirculating pipes and pumps, bubblers, aeration systems, mixers, temperature probes, and other water agitators, additional checks are in order.
 First, verify the connectivity of the electrical system and that it is operating in the proper range(s).
-Second, verify that the system is actually working properly through visual checks.
+Second, verify that the system is working properly through visual checks.
 Third, verify any input switches, such as those using temperature or pressure, are also functioning properly.
 If caught early enough, it is possible to repair deficiencies in most of these before major freezing occurs.
 Oh yeah, don’t forget to turn the system on!

-KLM Engineering has extensive experience with the installation and operation of most of these systems, and can provide consultation on their potential use and situations where one or more may be appropriate.
+KLM Engineering has extensive experience with the installation and operation of most of these systems and can provide consultation on their potential use and situations where one or more may be appropriate.

 Remember, while there are costs to pumping more water and running other appurtenances, there could be a greater cost if your tank freezes up.
-The goal is eliminate preventable damage from occurring in your water storage tank due to the formation and movement of ice.
+The goal is to eliminate preventable damage from occurring in your water storage tank due to the formation and movement of the ice.